marcesdan/front-swapi-challenge/README.md

 The example showcases the starships and vehicles from <https://swapi.dev/>

 - There are 36 starships and 39 vehicles
-- There are 10 results per page for a total of 4 pages, where 2 are pre-generated with `getStaticPaths`
+- Each page displays 10 results, resulting in a total of 4 pages.
+Two of these pages are pre-generated using `getStaticPaths`.

 ```ts
 // pages/starships/[page].tsx